Indicator: Forest sector carbon emissions

 Sources and information

-- Data calculated using NRCan Residential End-Use Model and Electricity Energy-Use Model.
+- The data were calculated by using the NRCan Residential End-Use Model and Electricity Energy-Use Model.

 - Date modified: